tiny-dancer/notes/runiac_origin_story.md.1.md

 - The year was 2018, talk about public cloud being a reality, we had the benefit of learning from the prior 10 years and other fortune 500 adopters.
 Starting off right with highly mature CI/CD practices with everything configured as code.
 Following the success of doing this in another team, we went all in on Jenkins with highly sophisticated pipeline files with a custom YAML configuration layer.

 I and others starting the new public cloud platform engineering team had recently come from building a highly performant developer platform.
-We knew how to deploy and run software fast, safe and at scale where one or more production deployments a day is normal operating procedures.
+We knew how to deploy and run software fast, safe and at scale where one or more production deployments a day is part of the normal operating procedures.

+We were confident and excited to bring this same culture to a public cloud infrastructure platform, blindly thinking the hardest was behind us.

 ## What happened (we can see the road but can't find it)

-We did all the things expected of a highly mature CI/CD team.
-We had 100% fully automated deployments that derived from a single artifact progressing through a continuous delivery pipeline deploying to each environment.
+We did all the things expected of a highly mature platform engineering team.
+Everything as code was the mantra and   Terraform was the toolWe had 100% fully automated deployments that derived from a single artifact progressing through a continuous delivery pipeline deploying to each environment.
 Pull requests were deploying changes to an ephemeral environment specific to the pull request ensuring every merged pull request had a functioning deployment and living environment.
 Additionally as part of this pull request pipeline, we would pre-bake the PR environment to match production, therefore each merged pull request was proven to be successful in deploying to a prod matching environment.

 We could barely make progress.